Naval Station Rota: U.S. agreement with Francoist dictatorship

-NAVSTA Rota has been in use by the U.S, since 1953, when Spanish dictator Francisco Franco strengthened relations with the United States as a move to relax international sanctions imposed by the United Nations since 1945.
+NAVSTA Rota has been in use by the U.S, since 1953, when Spanish general Francisco Franco strengthened relations with the United States as a move to relax international sanctions imposed by the United Nations since 1945.
 The installation now covers more than 6000 acre on the northern shore of Cadiz, an area recognized for its strategic, maritime importance over the centuries.